Are you Selling your Apartment Below Market Value (without knowing)?

 In this podcast, we'll be talking about traders and why selling your apartment to a trader has its disadvantages.
 Learn more from this podcast.

-Now if you do that, that means you'll get a higher price because that's what I do, I’ll go look at this building and go, “Okay, the sales numbers are here, but this one that’s virtually very similar, similar kind of area, same kind of buyer they're looking for, same kind of demographic that would purchase it, yet the sales values are lower, so I'm going to go in there and raise these values."
+If you do that, that means you'll get a higher price because that's what I do.
+I will go look at a building and say, "Okay, the sales numbers are here, and this building is very similar, in a similar kind of area, has the same category of buyers that they're looking for, with the same kind of demographic that would purchase it, yet the sales values are lower, so I'm going to go in there and raise these values."

 I hope this has been helpful, and do download that report because there's nine other reasons, one I will also be covering is about transparency when talking to an agent about how they are selling your property.

 Is the agent letting other agents from other competing agencies try to sell your property as well?
 If they are, are they offering them a fair commission?
 They may say, "Yes, I let every single agent through", but if your agent is only going to offer them or share 10%, 20%, 30% of the commission, why would that other agent from a competing agency waste their time?
 At the end of the day, they're doing what we're all doing.
 It's a job and they're there to make money.
 I hope this has been helpful.